 The London Interbank Offered Rate (“LIBOR”) is a global interest rate benchmark which is used widely across a number of financial products including derivatives, bonds, loans, securitisations, deposits, as well as for banks' and other financial institutions’ own funding and capital needs.
 LIBOR provides an indication of the average rate at which each LIBOR panel bank can borrow unsecured funds in the London interbank market for a given period, in a given currency.
 The average is published and used by the financial markets.
 LIBOR is currently published across five currencies (Sterling, US Dollar, Euro, Swiss Franc and Japanese Yen) and across seven maturities (ranging from overnight to 12 months).

-The Financial Conduct Authority (FCA) has stated that it will no longer compel LIBOR panel banks to submit LIBOR quotes beyond the end of 2021.
+With the significant decrease in transactions in the unsecured interbank lending market since the Global Financial Crisis, LIBOR submissions have increasingly been based on judgements with little actual borrowing activity against which to validate their judgements.
+As a result, the Financial Conduct Authority (FCA) has stated that it will no longer compel LIBOR panel banks to submit LIBOR quotes beyond the end of 2021.
 This is because, in its opinion, (i) the underlying market that LIBOR measures is no longer liquid, and (ii) when a LIBOR panel bank submits a quote, such quote includes a term bank credit component, which is not necessarily appropriate for calculating interest amounts across various products.
-As a result of the statements made by the FCA, it is anticipated that from the end of 2021 LIBOR rates will cease to be published.
+As a result of the regulatory statements made a number of LIBOR rates will cease to be published at the end of 2021.
+The most recent FCA statement can be found here: https://www.fca.org.uk/markets/libor-transition

 Across the financial services industry there is significant work being undertaken to develop rates which will be used as alternative reference rates across global financial markets.

-Risk free rates (RFRs) are seen as a more transparent replacement of LIBOR, because they are anchored in active, liquid underlying markets.
+Risk free rates (RFRs) are seen as a more transparent replacement of LIBOR, because they are anchored in active, liquid underlying markets and based on actual transactions.
+With the basis in actual transactions, rather than judgement, RFRs are considered more representative of the true cost of funding in those markets.
 RFRs are calculated on a different basis and are not like-for-like replacements for LIBOR.

 Several regulatory and trade body working groups have been established to assess and select alternative RFRs across all major currencies; the Bank of England Working Group on the Sterling RFR has reviewed several options and recommended the Sterling Overnight Indexed Average rate (SONIA) as its preferred benchmark rate.
 SONIA is an overnight rate, set in arrears and based on actual transactions in overnight indexed swaps for unsecured transactions in the Sterling market.
 This rate is already used in the derivatives markets and there are a growing number of bonds also using it.